mtholder/py-subprocess-demo/README.txt

                 random number seeds, and
             * it is not efficient (parsing overhead, and simply the slow speed of accessing the filesystem)

+##########
+master2.sh
+##########
+We can call seq-gen from within python. generate_data.py now creates the tree and tells seq-gen to create data on it (ignoring the fact that dendropy has a wrapper around seq-gen, so we don't have to be this "low level").

+Note: We explicitly close the file that will constitute seq-gen's input.
+In
+    python, we often don't worry about closing file handles.
+They close as the process exits.
+But in this case, we need to make sure that all of the data that we want in the file is written before we call seq-gen.  This does not (necessarily) happen when we call "write()" because the output may be buffered.
+This is important for efficiency, but it can be tricky.

+    Flush your output files before you count on reading from them!

+Note:  we use communicate() to send data (we don't have anything to input to
+    send, but this is still important to avoid seq-gen's output stream from getting clogged).